tg1482/priomptipy/README.md

 print(result['prompt'])
 ```

-In this example, SystemMessage, UserMessage, and AssistantMessage are used to structure the conversation.
+In this dummy example, SystemMessage, UserMessage, and AssistantMessage are used to structure the conversation.
 Scope allows prioritizing certain parts of the conversation, ensuring the most relevant messages are included within the token limit.
+We always include the SystemMessage and the final UserMessage.
+And we reserve some tokens in the end for an LLM response.

 ## Principles